vitorstabile/logic-programming-basics/README.md

 <br>

-A computer have Hardware (Physical parts - machine):
+A computer has Hardware (Physical parts - machine):

 <br>